 Exercise diligence when it comes to your personal belongings.
 Ensure your room is securely locked and carry your most important effects (passport, money, credit cards) on your person.
 Take care when leaving valuables in hotel safes.

 Follow the same practice when you’re travelling.
 A locked bag will not prevent theft on a long-haul bus.

 To avoid losing all of your travel money in an instant, use a credit card that is not directly linked to your bank account so that the operator doesn’t have access to immediate funds.

-Touting is a long tradition in Asia, and while Thailand doesn’t have as many touts as, say, India, it has its share.
-In Bangkok, túk-túk drivers and other new 'friends' often take new arrivals on city tours.
-These almost always end up in high-pressure sales situations at silk, jewellery or handicraft shops.
+In Bangkok, some túk-túk drivers and other new "friends" often take new arrivals on city tours that almost always end up in high-pressure sales situations at silk, jewelry or handicraft shops.

-Touts also steer customers to certain guesthouses that pay a commission.
-Travel agencies are notorious for talking newly arrived tourists into staying at inconveniently located, overpriced hotels thanks to commissions.
+They also steer customers to certain guesthouses that pay a commission.
+Travel agencies are known to talk newly arrived tourists into staying at inconveniently located, overpriced hotels thanks to commissions.

 Some travel agencies masquerade as TAT, the government-funded tourist information office.